hliscorp/php-security-api/README.md

                 - *page*: (optional) page that performs logout operation (all requests to this page will pass through this filter).
 If none, then "logout" is implicitly used.
                 - *target*: (optional) destination page after successful or unsuccessful logout.
 If none, then "login" is implicitly used.
         - **oauth2**: (optional) configures authentication via oauth2 provider
-            - *dao*: (mandatory) name of class (incl. namespace or subpath) extending [Lucinda\WebSecurity\Authentication\OAuth2\VendorAuthenticationDAO](https://github.com/aherne/php-security-api/blob/v3.0.0/src/Authentication/OAuth2/VendorAuthenticationDAO.php) that saves results of authentication in database, found in folder set by *dao_path* attribute above
+            - *dao*: (mandatory) name of class (incl. namespace or subpath) implementing [Lucinda\WebSecurity\Authentication\OAuth2\VendorAuthenticationDAO](https://github.com/aherne/php-security-api/blob/v3.0.0/src/Authentication/OAuth2/VendorAuthenticationDAO.php) that saves results of authentication in database, found in folder set by *dao_path* attribute above
             - *target*: (optional) destination page after successful login.
 If none, then "index" is implicitly used.
             - *login*: (optional) generic page where login by provider option is available.
 If none, then "login" is implicitly used.
             - *logout*: (optional) page that performs logout operation.
 If none, then "logout" is implicitly used.